Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Introduction

 Herein, we posit that by integrating adequate mechanisms in graph-based approaches for addressing the aforementioned issues, it should be possible to reduce the network size even more while achieving competitive performance in both single-domain and cross-domain settings.

 In this paper, we propose an adaptive graph-based multi-label classification method called Multi-Label Adaptive Graph Convolutional Network (ML-AGCN) for both contexts, single domain and across domains.
 Our idea consists in: (1) learning two additional adjacency matrices in an end-to-end manner instead of solely relying on a heuristically defined graph topology.
 Note that no threshold is applied, avoiding the loss of weak yet relevant connections.
 In particular, the first learned graph topology computes the importance of each node pair.
-This is carried out by employing an attention mechanism similar to Graph Attention Networks (GAT)~\citep{gat}.
-The second is built based on the similarity between node features and overcomes the information loss happening through successive convolutions; (2) integrating the proposed adaptive graph-based architecture in an adversarial domain adaptation framework for aligning a labeled source domain to an unlabeled target domain.
+This is carried out by employing an attention mechanism similar to Graph Attention Networks (GAT)~\citep{gat}. {Nevertheless, even though learned, the latter does not ensure the conservation of feature similarity}.
+Hence, the second graph structure is built based on the similarity between node features and overcomes the information loss happening through successive convolutions; (2) integrating the proposed adaptive graph-based architecture in an adversarial domain adaptation framework for aligning a labeled source domain to an unlabeled target domain.
 As shown in Fig.~\ref{fig:intro}, the results suggest that our method is competitive with respect to the state-of-the-art in terms of both mean Average Precision (mAP) and network size under the single domain and cross-domain settings.

 This paper is an extended version of~\citep{ml-agcn}.
 In comparison to~\citep{ml-agcn}, the main contributions of this article are given below:

 \begin{enumerate} \item More extensive experiments showing the relevance of the proposed architecture called Multi-Label Adaptive Graph Convolutional Network (ML-AGCN) for multi-label image classification.